MonacoProtocol/sdk/examples/nextjs/README.md

 - View potential profit
 - Select product to enter via and view potential commission rates of that product

+### Market Seeder

+Accessible from within market, affords the ability to, for each market outcome:

+- Select a true price, spread, steps and depth (up to 3), apply liquidity to that outcome
+- Select to seed both sides of the outcome, either side, or none
+- Select back and lay returns

 ### Wallet Insight

 A view to see all orders for the provided wallet this view gives: